hawmps/crib-ali-cloud/nodejs-s3-list-buckets/README.md

 4. Allows user to select a bucket interactively
 5. Retrieves and filters objects modified in the last 7 days
 6. Displays objects sorted by last modified date (newest first)
+7. Optionally reads and displays the first N lines of selected files

 ## Requirements